jinyun1tang/EcoSIM/README.md

 ## Building

-use the shell script to build the code:
+use the script to build the code:

 sh build_EcoSIM.sh

+you can also run as a bash script:

+./build_EcoSIM.sh

 This should build and link all the required tpls